I wish each and everyone of you happiness and prosperity in your career and personal life!

 By Pat Meehan

 In my life I have coached 9 different 5th & 6th grade basketball teams.
-This is a wonderful age to coach young boys because they are at an age in which they are still boys but they have developed the competitive nature of men.
+This is a wonderful age to coach young boys because they are at an age in which they are still boys but have developed the competitive nature of men.
 In all of those 9 years that I coached, there were only 2 years in which I had my son on a team.
-Before I had kids, I was a non-parent coach.
+I never wanted to be a parent coach.
 I always said that when I had a son, if God granted that, I would not coach the team(s) he was on.
-However, when my son Jimmy was in the 5th grade, the school booster club found out I was a 5th & 6th grade basketball coach with all winning seasons except for one out of 7 years and they asked me to coach.
+However, when my son Jimmy was in the 5th grade, the school booster club found out I was a 5th & 6th grade basketball coach with all winning seasons except for one out of 7 seasons and they asked me to coach.

-It was 1997 and they came at me hard to coach my son’s team.
-This was a unique situation because in the entire 5th grade class there were 23 girls and only 6 boys.
+It was the 1997-1998 season and they came at me hard to coach my son’s team.
+This was a unique situation because in the entire 5th grade class, there were 23 girls and only 6 boys.
 I took the job because with a 6 man team, I could not be partial to my son.

 Two weeks prior to the game we planned a strategy to slow the game down, conserve our energy and be aggressive on outside shooting.
-We also planned a very tight, packed inside zone 2-3 defense with an occasional swarm tactic on a signal from the bench.
-These 6 young men delivered on their training for the game and they controlled the pace.
-In addition they became very assertive on outside shooting with no fear of missing the shot.
-Missing the shot was totally acceptable.
+We also planned a very tight, packed inside, 2-3 zone defense with an occasional swarm tactic on a signal from the bench.
+These 6 young men delivered on their training for the game and they controlled the pace nearly perfectly.
+In addition they became very assertive on outside shooting with no fear of missing the shot and hit three of five 3-point attempts.
+Missing a shot was totally acceptable and fear was taken out of the offensive equation.

-In hard times we get beaten up pretty badly, but with a little help from upstairs and faith in our ability to pull out our best efforts, we too can prevail.
+In hard times we get beaten up pretty badly, but with a little help from God and faith in our God given abilities to pull out our best efforts, we too can prevail.
 It is so amazing what kids can teach us.

 Monday, July 19, 2010